Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/config.md

 If you change the input, you must also specify the fps parameters to match the input.
 For file input, there is only one fps setting, because frames are never dropped, while for camera input, to reduce latency you must specify the frame per second at full frame size and at cropped frame size (roughly 3x the full frame size fps).
-The latter values depend on the speed of the CPU on which cribsense run.
+The latter values depend on the speed of the CPU on which baby monitor run.
 Note that when using an input file that is less than 15 fps, `crop_fps` should be set to the input file's fps value in order to ensure the bandpass frequencies are calculated correctly.

-`time_to_alarm` determines the number of system-time seconds to wait after cribsense stops seeing motion before playing an alarm sound through the audio port.
+`time_to_alarm` determines the number of system-time seconds to wait after baby monitor stops seeing motion before playing an alarm sound through the audio port.

 ## Cropping